Dylan Cash

-Dylan Joseph Cash (born November 30, 1994) is an American child actor, known for his role as Michael Corinthos on ABC's daytime drama General Hospital.
+Dylan Joseph Cash (born November 30, 1994) is a former American child actor, known for his role as Michael Corinthos on ABC's daytime drama General Hospital.

 Career

-He began the role, on General Hospital, on a recurring basis in March 2002, but was put on contract in April 2005 following increased story-line.
-He was released from his contract in April 2008, as show executives wanted to explore recasting and ultimately aging the character.
+Cash started playing Michael on General Hospital on a recurring basis in March 2002, and went on contract in April 2005.
+He was released from his contract in April 2008, as show executives wanted to explore recasting and ultimately aging the character of Michael.
 As a result, Cash's Michael suffered a gunshot wound to the head and fell into a "permanent" coma.
 Cash last aired on May 16, 2008, as Michael was checked into a facility for his state.

-Dylan returned to General Hospital on December 29, 2008 for one episode, when his TV parents Sonny and Carly Corinthos visited Michael at the hospital on his birthday.
-He also appeared in the 2004 hit Fat Albert.
-He was in Sabrina the Teenage Witch as Billy.
+Cash returned to General Hospital on December 29, 2008 for one episode, when his TV parents Sonny and Carly Corinthos visited Michael at the hospital on his birthday.

+Cash was also featured in the 2004 hit Fat Albert and appeared on Sabrina the Teenage Witch as Billy.